It's Going to Be a Great Year

 AP Photo/Alex Brandon

-The Federal Reserve Board voted to cut interest rates by another quarter-point, for the third month in a row.
+The Federal Reserve Board voted to cut interest rates by another quarter point for the third consecutive month.
 However, they seemed very unwilling to do more, as they are internally divided over which problem is worse, inflation or the job market.

 Advertisement

-The interest rate was cut to between 3.5 percent and 3.75 percent, a three-year low, and is aimed at protecting against a sharp slowdown in hiring.
+The interest rate was cut to between 3.5 percent and 3.75 percent, a three-year low, to help protect against a sharp slowdown in hiring.
 The vote was 9-3, which is the first time in six years that three officials dissented.
-Chicago Fed President Austan Goolsbee and Kansas City Fed President Jeff Schmid argued that the reduction wasn’t needed, while Fed governor Stephen Miran favored a larger cut, by half a point.
+Chicago Fed President Austan Goolsbee and Kansas City Fed President Jeff Schmid argued that the reduction wasn’t needed.
+At the same time, Fed governor Stephen Miran favored a larger cut, by half a point.

-The cut signals the Fed is more worried about the labor market than it is about inflation.
+The cut signals the Fed is more concerned about the labor market than about inflation.
 Hiring has cooled in recent months as companies adjust to policy changes in trade and immigration policy.
 Unemployment sits at around 4.4 percent, and reports indicate weaker payroll gains amid broader economic adjustments.

 From the Federal Reserve's press release